DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/generalIntroduction.md

 Issues and advantages of going electronic:

-One of the main issues which arise when trying to go electronic with Art/Design catalogue-like publications lies in the use of images.
+One of the main issues which arise when trying to go electronic with Art/design catalogue-like publications lies in the use of images.
 The quality of the images is important.
 They must often be high in quality with as little distortion of colours as possible.
 An issue of concern is that often a fixed page layout determines the message.
 Changes in size might influence the flow of content.
 An advantage of going electronic with this type of publication could lie in the use of other (interactive) materials and easier distribution.

-#####2) Research-like publication
+####2) Research-like publication

 - Heavy in use of text
 - Texts take a central role
-- Rethoric in character
 - Visuals are secondary (images refer to texts)
 - Often longer texts
-- Often standardised structure
+- Often with a standardised structure

 Issues and advantages of going electronic: